Comprehensive vs. Collision Auto Insurance Coverage in 2024 (Differences Explained)

 - The best choice depends on your vehicle’s value, risk tolerance, and budget

-What is Collision Coverage
+Collision Coverage Explained

 Collision coverage is an optional car insurance policy that helps pay for repairs or replacement of your vehicle if it’s damaged in an accident, regardless of fault.
 Unlike basic liability insurance, which only covers damage to other vehicles or property, collision coverage protects your own car.